Cedar policy validation against schema

 • Unrecognized attributes – For example, principal.jobbLevel has a typo and should be jobLevel.

-• Type mismatch in operators – For example, principal.jobLevel > "14" is an illegal comparison with a String.
+• Type mismatch in operators – For example, principal.jobLevel > "14" is an invalid comparison with a String.

 • Cases that always evaluate to false, and thus never apply – For example, when { principal has manager && principal.manager == User::"Ethel" } always evaluates to false when the type of principal will never have the manager attribute, as made clear in the schema, so the policy can never apply.
 Similarly, principal is ExampleCo::Personnel::Admin always evaluates to false when the principal is always a User, and not an Admin.